stride3d/stride-docs/en/manual/stride-for-godot-developers/index.md

 ## Physics

-Both Stride and Godot offer comprehensive physics engines, but their approach to handling collisions and physics-based interactions differ.
-Below is a comparison of their features and functionalities.
+Both Stride and Godot offer comprehensive physics engines, but their approaches to handling collisions and physics-based interactions differ.
+Below is a comparison of their features and functionality.

 ### Stride